Muri Mountains: Languages

+The languages of the Muri Mountains have Jalaa-related substrata.
+Jalaa was presumably part of a larger phylum that Roger Blench refers to as Jalaaic, which was the original indigenous language phylum of the Muri Mountains.
+The earliest migrants to the Muri Mountains were like the Baa, followed by the Bikwin–Jen and then the Tula–Waja speakers and others.
+Chadic-speaking groups came later, followed by Jarawan and Jukunoid speakers, and finally Kaba Laka.

 History

 Prior to the twentieth century, the Muri Mountains served as a place of refuge for populations moving to escape slave raiding.
 This was especially true after a jihad in 1804 created the Caliphate of Sokoto, in which a Fulani aristocracy ruled over significant parts of modern Northern Nigeria; numerous groups fled slave raids near the borders of the caliphate into impassable areas such as the Muri Mountains.
 After the caliphate was established the area around the Muri Mountains was raided for slaves by nearby emirates within it.
 The mountainous landscape and (at the time) extremely dense vegetation aided in defense against the emirates.
 Additionally, the Fulani emirates depended heavily on cavalry, which was ineffective in the mountains.
 Villages were strategically placed and well-defended.

 The first Europeans to acquire thorough knowledge of the region and its people were the German explorers Eduard Vogel and Eduard Robert Flegel, in the 1800s.
 Most European travelers at the time went around the mountains rather than pass through them.

 The societies within the Muri Mountains were never conquered by the nearby emirates, but were subjugated by the British in the early 1900s, who sent in punitive expeditions.
 The British conquest of the mountains was carried out by successive expeditions and patrols sent into the area and occurred over several years.